Alfresco/docs-alfresco/content-services/latest/develop/repo-ext-points/metadata-extractors.md

 Architecture Information: [Platform Architecture]({% link content-services/latest/develop/software-architecture.md %}#platformarch)

-## Description
+## Introduction
 Every time a file is uploaded to the repository the file's MIME type is automatically detected.
 Based on the MIME type a related Metadata Extractor is invoked on the file.
 It will extract common properties from the file, such as author, and set the corresponding content model property accordingly.
 Each Metadata Extractor has a mapping between the properties it can extract and the content model properties.

 Metadata extraction is primarily based on the [Apache Tika](https://tika.apache.org/){:target="_blank"} library.
-This means that whatever [file formats](https://tika.apache.org/1.11/formats.html){:target="_blank"}
-Tika can extract metadata from, Content Services can also handle.
+This means that whatever [file formats](https://tika.apache.org/1.11/formats.html){:target="_blank"} Tika can extract metadata from, Content Services can also handle.
 To give you an idea of what file formats Content Services can extract metadata from, here is a list of the most common formats:

 * PDF
 * MS Office